gomesfelipe/Bonegarden/Assets/_EXTERNAL/ProceduralLightning/Readme.txt

 - Lightning glow requires an extra pass in the shader, so you may want to disable this on lower end mobile devices by setting the glow intensity or the glow width to 0.
 - LightningBoltScript.cs, class LightningBolt has public static variables that control limits for lighting
 - LightningBoltScript contains a source and destination blend mode.
 This can be used to change from the additive shader (default) to other kinds of blending, like aplha blending.
+- Clear the cache by calling LightningBolt.ClearCache() - this is automatically called on scene load.

+*Troubleshooting*
+- Getting a "Can't destroy transform" error?
+This is a bug in Unity, just ignore it.

 *Credits*
 http://www.freesfx.co.uk

 Not everything may be covered in this readme and this asset contains a lot of options and code.
 If you are confused, have a question or need guidance, please contact me.
 I'm always happy to answer questions.
-Please email me at jeff@digitalruby.com and I'll be happy to assist you.
+Please email me at support@digitalruby.com and I'll be happy to assist you.

 Thanks for purchasing Procedural Lightning for Unity.

-- Jeff Johnson, CEO Digital Ruby, LLC jeff@digitalruby.com http://www.digitalruby.com
+- Jeff Johnson, CEO Digital Ruby, LLC support@digitalruby.com http://www.digitalruby.com